Digital Art Wall

 The Matheson Learning Commons is equipped with a four-screen LCD video wall (with speakers), suitable for the presentation of various forms of digital art.
 Designed to enhance the inviting and engaging atmosphere of the Learning Commons, the Digital Art Wall is situated at the busy south entrance, next to comfortable seating and group work areas.
 As a custom-made digital art venue, it facilitates and encourages the development of digital art in the Niagara region by promoting exhibitions that will showcase media art, instigate dialogue and expose the Brock community to this art form and its discourse.

-Submissions by Brock University students, faculty and staff are welcome.
+Submissions by Brock University students, faculty, staff and alumni are welcome.
 The Learning Commons Digital Art Wall Committee’s mandate is to consider all submissions and approve selections for exhibition.

 Projects proposed for consideration must relate to the teaching, learning or research activities at Brock University and be artistic or educational in nature.
 The Digital Art Wall is not intended to be used for marketing purposes or as a bulletin-board type venue.
 Special consideration will be given to submissions that utilize the display space in innovative and creative ways.
 The Digital Art Wall resides within a study/work area and the needs of users will take precedence.